pad92/dotfiles/README.md

 # My dotfiles

-Configuration used on my Arch with sway / waybar
+Configuration used on my Manjaro with i3 / i3status
-I totally dropped my gnome :)

 # Install